![]() |

 G) Any loan where a "deficiency balance" has resulted from the sale of collateral or an insurance settlement unless there is documented evidence of periodic payments on a consistent basis in an amount sufficient to retire the deficiency balance in a reasonable time.

-4) Where there is evidence of collectibility of loans meeting the loss loans criteria of subsection (c)(3) of this Section, the credit union's records shall list the loans and classify them as substandard or doubtful and detail the evidence of collectibility used to exclude each loan from the loss loan category.
-Evidence of collectibility shall be the following collection activities and remedies:
+4) When there is evidence of collectability of loans meeting the loss loans criteria of subsection (c)(3), the credit union's records shall list the loans and classify them as substandard or doubtful and detail the evidence of collectability used to exclude each loan from the loss loan category.
+Evidence of collectability shall be the following collection activities and remedies:

 A) Execution and filing of an enforceable reaffirmation agreement on the loan in a Chapter 7 bankruptcy proceeding prior to completion of the Division's loan analysis in any statutory examination of the credit union.